-Continuous evaluation activities will be non-recoverable in the second call.
+Continuous evaluation activities will be recoverable in the second call through additional assessments and an additional practical part in the final exam.
 The grade obtained by these activities will be maintained for the evaluation of the second call.
+(See Addenda Covid 19 for the proposed changes to the evaluation).